firstdraft/guides/ruby-hashes.md

  - We create a Hash with curly braces, `{ }`, rather than square brackets.
  - We still separate elements in the list with commas.
  - Unlike with Arrays, **we must supply a label for every element**.
-The label precedes the element, and is separated from it by a `=>`, which we call a "hash rocket".
+The label precedes the element, and is separated from it by an arrow looking thingy, `=>`, which we call a "hash rocket".
 When I read it out loud, I read it as "goes to".

 To access a piece of data, we use the name (we call these "keys") of the cell rather than the position: